ayedm1/usbx/.github/ISSUE_TEMPLATE/bug_report.md

 Please also mention any information which could help others to understand the problem you're facing:
 - What target device are you using?
-- Which version of Eclipse ThreadX?
+- Which version of Eclipse USBX?
 - What toolchain and environment?
 - What have you tried to diagnose or workaround this issue?

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Build my project in IAR Workbench.
+1. Build my project in IAR Workbench/Keil/IDE.
 1. See error

 **Expected behavior**